alan-turing-institute/ModMon/docs/run_models.md

 > modmon_report
 ```

-The report will also be generated automatically as the final step in `modmon_run` (see above).
+The report will also be generated automatically as the final step in `modmon_score` (see above).

 ## Synpuf Example